codepointtku/Tavarat-Kiertoon-Front/README.md

 ## Testing

-Test configuration is set to 'localhost:3000/'.
+Github runs all tests in tests/git folder on pull requests to develop-branch.

+If running tests locally run before testing:
+`npm ci`
+`npm run build`

-Run playwright tests from the terminal with the command: `npm test`
+Run playwright tests from the terminal with commands:

-Testing performs automatical ci, no need to start separately.

-Tests run automatically when there is a pull request on develop-branch.
+`npm test` runs all tests
+`npx playwright test tests/jenkins` runs all tests in jenkins-folder

+Codegen can be used to help generate new tests, use it with front end running with command:
+`npx playwright codegen "front-ip"` for example:
+`npx playwright codegen localhost:3000`